Salesian College (Rupertswood): Sexual abuse convictions

 There have been a number of convictions related to sexual abuse by teachers and priests at the school, particularly in regard to offences committed in the 1970s and 80s, including: Michael Aulsebrook, gaoled for the sexual abuse of a 12-year-old student in 1983; and again in 2016 for rape, sexual assaults Peter Paul van Ruth, who was sentenced to 28 months gaol in 2011 for indecently assaulting two 12-year-old boys; and Frank Klep, a former principal of the college who "...was convicted in 1994 of four charges of sexual assault relating to incidents during the 1970s."

 Other priests from the college reached settlements with substantial compensation payments paid to their victims, over allegations of sexual abuse, but were not otherwise convicted.

 On 30 August 2013, David Rapson, a former vice principal, was found guilty of eight indecent assaults and five rapes committed against students at Salesian College between the mid-1970s and 1990.
 That conviction was then quashed and he was retried.
 At the retrial he was found guilty of multiple accounts of sexual abuse and was given a 12-year prison sentence.

 Julian Benedict Fox, the former head of the Salesians in Australia, and a past teacher at Salesian College Rupertswood in Sunbury, pleaded guilty on 28 August 2015 to three counts of common assault, related to beating three other boys with a pool cue at Salesian College in 1978 and 1979.

+The School

+Salesian College Sunbury is an Australian High School that follows the VCE & VCE VM system.
+The school has a broad curriculum ranging from agriculture to visual communications, with its own sporting facilities, including a 25m swimming pool, 4 outdoor Basketball courts, 2 large indoor stadiums, a cross-country equestrian course, 1 full-size football ground and a Multipurpose grass oval.
+The college also has a lake which connects to the nearby Jacksons Creek.

+The grounds are split into sections (colloquially known as "blocks") and are named after important figures to the college, such as the Oswald Learning Centre "O Block" (The science facilities) and the Ciantar Learning Commons "CLC" (The library").

+A new campus for students undergoing 11-12 VCE is under construction and is expected to have finished by 2028.

+Salesian College Sunbury is heavily influenced by the Salesian order of the same name, most notably with the system of "Oratory" which is a time set aside during the day for conversations around faith, schooling and students. also through the naming of the cohorts, "Savio" for years 7-10 (Dominic Savio) and "Bosco" from years 11-12 (John Bosco) Previously ("Mazzarello" for Year 9 (Maria Domenica Mazzarello), which used to be in a separate area that is now set aside for the Year 12s).